Choosing between the different types of student housing

 Catered or self-catered options

 You may consider moving in early to acquaint yourself with the area and learn the easiest travel routes and the layout of the new accommodation.
-You can also ask your university and the assessor for your DSA for support with this.
+You can also ask your university and the assessor for your Disabled Students’ Allowance (DSA) for support with this.

 Also speak to your housemates to discuss considerations they could make to ease your day-to-day navigation such as kitchen and fridge shelving locations or returning appliances to original positions to then be easily located.

-The following tips are from students with sight loss who were interviewed as part of the VICTAR transitions study.
+The following tips are from blind and partially sighted students who were interviewed as part of the VICTAR transitions study.

 “Make sure the room is big enough and that you have got enough space at a desk.
 Don’t be afraid to ask for stuff like extra plug sockets, because I did – in my first year flat, I needed one, so I asked and I got it.”